This page explains:

 In sexual offence matters, the date of the trial is provided at the end of the committal hearing.

 The trial is held in front of a judge and jury in the County Court or the Supreme Court.
-The jury, after hearing evidence from all witnesses, including the victim where relevant, decide if the accused is guilty or not guilty.
+The jury, after hearing evidence from all witnesses, decide if the accused is guilty or not guilty.

 If the accused is found guilty, the judge decides the appropriate penalty or sentence at the Sentencing Hearing.
 This usually takes place on a different day.
-To assist the sentencing process, victims can submit a Victim impact Statement before an offender is sentenced.
+To help the sentencing process, you can submit a Victim impact Statement before an offender is sentenced.

 If the accused pleads guilty or is found guilty, there will be a plea hearing.
 At this hearing, the guilty person's lawyer can ask the judge to take certain things into account when deciding the sentence.